The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Short definition: A quantitative measure of a pigment's ability to capture laser energy.

-The absorption coefficient quantifies how efficiently a pigment absorbs energy at a given wavelength.
-A high coefficient means less energy is needed to reach the pigment destruction threshold.
-A low coefficient requires higher fluence, which may affect surrounding tissues.
+The absorption coefficient quantifies how efficiently a pigment absorbs at a given wavelength.
+A high coefficient means little energy is needed to reach the pigment destruction threshold.
+A low coefficient means fluence must be increased, which can affect surrounding tissue.

 See also: Fluence, Selective absorption, Pigment destruction threshold.